Lucky-Loek/ieee-phm-2012-data-challenge-dataset/README.md

 ## License

-I don't know if there was any license to this, but always cite using below citation.
-There is a BibTeX entry in the PDF file.
+The dataset was up for anyone to download for almost six years, which leads me to believe it should still be available.
+Cite this dataset whenever you use it with below citation though!

 ## Citation

-Nectoux, P., Gouriveau, R., Medjaher, K., Ramasso, E., Chebel-Morello, B., Zerhouni, N., … Varnier, C. (2012).
-PRONOSTIA : An experimental platform for bearings accelerated degradation tests.
-In IEEE International Conference on Prognostics and Health Management (pp. 1–8).
-Denver.
+Patrick Nectoux, Rafael Gouriveau, Kamal Medjaher, Emmanuel Ramasso, Brigitte Morello, Nourredine Zerhouni, Christophe Varnier. *PRONOSTIA: An Experimental Platform for Bearings Accelarated Life Test.* IEEE International Conference on Prognostics and Health Management, Denver, CO, USA, 2012.